filakhtov/gentoo-use-docs/dev-libs/glib.md

 It is safe to disable this flag.

 ### fam
 This flag passes the `-Dfam=true` option to the meson build script.
-The FAM (aka File Alteration Monitor) is used for filesystem monitoring in GIO modules and allows applications to react to changes, additions or delitions of files in a VFS.
+The FAM (aka File Alteration Monitor) is used for filesystem monitoring in GIO modules and allows applications to react to changes, additions or deletions of files in a VFS.

 This flag is not recommended on modern Kernels, because the same functionality is provided by the `inotify` nowadays.